 - CPR sign – every pool should have clear sign showing how to do CPR which should be inside the enclosure

 You should also check there are no items inside your pool enclosure such as BBQs, or dining tables, clothes lines or cubby houses.

-While you can check these things yourself to begin with, regular inspections by a certified inspector are still highly recommended, as many things can be missed by homeowners.
+For your own peace of mind we recommend regular checks by a pool inspector.
 Pool inspectors go through rigorous training to spot hazards, so they provide a much more thorough inspection.

 6. Do I need an annual pool inspection?

 A certificate of compliance is valid for three years, so an annual inspection isn’t necessary.
 However, if you make changes to your pool in this time, or you just want additional reassurance, then you should book an additional inspection.
 This makes sense where you are a Landlord so you have an added layer of protection from any liability.

 7. Does my spa need to be compliant?

 The same law applies to any structure excavation or vessel which can be filled with water to a depth of more than 30cm (just under a foot).

 Above ground pools and even inflatable pools also need to abide by fencing rules, so check before you get a paddling pool out for the kids.

 Pool Certify don’t just inspect backyard pools.
 Our clients include: